Adversarial Camera Alignment Network for Unsupervised Cross-camera Person Re-identification: Introduction

-In this paper, instead of purely focusing on either supervised or unsupervised setting, we propose an unsupervised cross-camera person Re-ID task (it is also called \textbf{\textit{semi-supervised person Re-ID}} in this paper), which only has the intra-camera (within-camera) labels but no inter-camera (cross-camera) label information.
+In this paper, instead of purely focusing on either supervised or unsupervised setting, we propose an \textbf{U}nsupervised ``\textbf{C}ross-\text{C}amera'' person Re-ID task (\textbf{UCC} Re-ID task), which only has the intra-camera (within-camera) labels but no inter-camera (cross-camera) label information, as illustrated in Fig.~\ref{fig10}.
 Note that in practice, it is much easier to obtain the within-camera label information by employing tracking algorithms~\cite{dehghan2015gmmcp,maksai2017non} and conducting a small amount of manual labeling.
-Therefore, this work aims to well exploit this semi-supervised person Re-ID setting.
+Therefore, this work aims to well exploit this new person Re-ID setting.
 In other words, we aim to utilize the intra-camera labeled data to effectively improve the performance of person Re-ID, thus substantially reducing the gap between the unsupervised Re-ID and the supervised ones.

-For this proposed semi-supervised person Re-ID setting, the main issue is the lack of cross-camera label information.
+For this proposed UCC person Re-ID setting, the main issue is the lack of cross-camera label information.
 This could result in poor generalization ability across camera views if merely using the within-camera labeled data to train models.
 In the literature, to deal with this problem, several unsupervised person Re-ID methods~\cite{fan2018unsupervised,zhong2018generalizing,Bak_2018_ECCV,wang2018transferable,lv2018unsupervised} generate pseudo-labels for unlabeled data.
-Moreover, in~\cite{DBLP:conf/bmvc/LinLLK18,DBLP:journals/corr/abs-1904-01308,qi2019novel}, other labeled datasets (e.g., source domains) are utilized to enhance the generalization ability of models in an unlabeled target domain.
-Differently, in our semi-supervised Re-ID case, we do not need any other labeled datasets to help to train the model.
+Moreover, in~\cite{DBLP:conf/bmvc/LinLLK18,DBLP:journals/corr/abs-1904-01308,qi2019novel}, other labeled datasets (e.g., source domains) are utilized to enhance the generalization ability of models in the target domain.
+Differently, in our UCC Re-ID case, we do not need any other labeled datasets to help to train the model.
 Instead, we focus on exploring the underlying information within the data via advanced techniques such as adversarial learning.